AMI Montessori 12-18 Diploma

 In-person block locations

-During this block classes occur on weekdays (Monday to Friday) only.
-However, evening and weekend group activities are involved.
+During this block classes occur on weekdays (Monday to Friday) and the occasional Saturday or Sunday where noted in the schedule above.
+However, evening and weekend group activities are involved including preparation of food.
 This is part of creating a classroom community which is a model for how to create such a community with adolescents and is a critical part of the learning and experience.

 Observation